Cohomology of Substitution Tiling Spaces: Introduction

 In 1998, Anderson and Putnam \cite{ap} showed how to describe a substitution tiling space as an inverse limit of branched manifolds.
 There are two models, depending on whether the substitution has a property called ``forcing the border''.
 If the substitution has that property, they construct a CW complex $K$ consisting of one copy of every kind of tile, with certain edge identifications.
 The substitution $\sigma$ maps $K$ to itself and the inverse limit $\inv (K,\sigma)$ is homeomorphic to the tiling space $\Omega_\sigma$.

 If the substitution doesn't force the border, then $\inv (K,\sigma)$ is still well-defined, and there is a natural map $\Omega_\sigma \to \inv (K,\sigma)$, but this map fails to be injective.
 In that case, they build a complex $K_c$ from multiple copies of each tile type, one copy for each pattern of nearest-neighbor tiles that can touch the tile in question.
 A tile, together with a label indicating the pattern of neighboring tiles, is called a ``collared tile''.
 Then $K_c$ is obtained by identifying edges of collared tiles in a particular way, and $\Omega_\sigma$ is always homeomorphic to $\inv (K_c, \sigma)$.
+(In \cite{k} Kellendonk indepedently introduced collaring to compute the top dimensional cohomology of some tiling spaces.)

 Anderson-Putnam collaring is based on labeling {\em tiles}.
 In this paper we extend a 1-dimensional construction of Barge and Diamond \cite{bd1} to develop a collaring scheme based on labeling {\em points} by their neighborhoods to a distance $t$.
 These labeled points naturally aggregate into a branched manifold $K_t$, and we show how to construct tiling spaces (not just substitution tiling spaces) as inverse limits of the branched manifolds $K_t$.
 Moreover, our construction extends to tiling spaces with continuous rotational symmetry (e.g., the pinwheel tiling), and to spaces of tilings that do not have finite local complexity (see \cite{FS}).